Thatonedragon/Thatonedragon.github.io/_posts/2024-02-20-A-Contract.md

 Since I was little, I've always been passionate about creating things and how things work.
 Fast forward to today, this passion became my hobby and domain of studies.

-By integrating Unilasalle amiens, I've been given access to a large base of knowlege, enableing me to continue discovering, and going into the depths of what I already knew.
+By integrating Unilasalle amiens, I've been given access to a large base of knowlege, enabling me to continue discovering, and going into the depths of what I already knew.

 ## Context

-When I joined the engineering course that Unilasalle proposed, a clear interest in digitial electronics became apparent. so I continued my autonomous research by doing small projects, I sometimes made them, sometimes they stayed theoretical, but they helped me understand most of the concepts behind electronics.
+When I joined the engineering course that Unilasalle proposed, a clear interest in digitial electronics became apparent.
+So I continued my autonomous research by doing small projects, I sometimes made them, sometimes they stayed theoretical, but they helped me understand most of the concepts behind electronics.

-As from 2022, I joined a robotics club, and quickly realized that there are people like me that are passsionate about the world of makers. which meant that I could finally share knowledge with people around me and learn even more from them.
+As from 2022, I joined a robotics club, and quickly realised that there are people like me that are passsionate about the world of makers, which meant that I could finally share knowledge with people around me and learn even more from them.
 Not soon after I arrived, the then Co-Director Rémi Lacombe told me I was a good candidate for the next years council of the robotics club.
-So I did, together with Quentin Fache and Pierre-Alex Bianchi, we Brought the Club to the next level.
+So I did, together with Quentin Fache and Pierre-Alex Bianchi, we brought Unimakers to the next level.

 ## What seemed simple, was a hell of a challenge

-As the header says, it was not that simple, finances where all over the place, the club was not organized, and people went in and out without being member of the club.
+As the header says, it was not that simple, finances where all over the place, the club was not organized, presence on social media was nearly absent, and people went in and out without being member of the club.
 Change was needed.
-Presence on social media was nearly absent.

 I took the role of technical director (previously Robotics director).
 I'm in charge of the physical and project part of the club.
 I also play a small role for the social media account for instagram.
 Quentin is in charge of finance and sponsoring.